LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ```

 Now remember that the preprocessor will just copy and paste the values into the expression.
-This is why the arguments are surrounded in parenthesis to maintain correct order of operations.
+This is why the arguments are surrounded in parentheses to maintain correct order of operations.
 If an expression like `3 + 4 * 9` were used in SQUARE without parenthesis it would expand to `3 + 4 * 9 * 3 + 4 * 9` instead of `(3 + 4 * 9) * (3 + 4 * 9)`.
 This would mean an evaluation of 147 instead of 1521.
-However this doesn't solve other side effects like incremenation.
+However, this doesn't solve other side effects like incremenation.
 Using an expression like `MAX(x++, y - 1);` in the MAX macro would result in `(x++) > (y - 1) ? (x++):(y - 1);`.
 This can result in x getting incremented twice and seemingly give the correct post-fix value if it is the max value.
 This can also lead to unspecified behavior in the SQUARE macro `SQUARE(++some_int); - > ((++some_int) * (++some_int));`.